Bobby Dillon: Professional career

+In 1956 he had a league-best 244 interception return yards.
+Between 1953 and 1958 he had 48 interceptions, for an average of eight interceptions per season.

+He had 52 career interceptions becoming the all-time Packers career interceptions leader.
+When he retired, Dillon had the second most interceptions in league history, behind only Emlen Tunnell, who was at that time Dillon's teammate.
+For his "ballhawking" skills, Dillon was nicknamed "The Hawk" by his Packer teammates.
+In his career, Dillon recorded 976 interception return yards, including five he returned for touchdowns.
+Dillon's 976 interception return yards is the most in Packers' history.

+Dillon also returned 4 punts for 37 yards over his NFL career.

 Dillon was selected to the Pro Bowl every season from 1955 to 1958, and was named an Associated Press All-Pro in 1954, 1955, 1957, and 1958, while also earning All-Pro honors from other organizations in 1953 and 1956.

 Over Dillon's professional career, he played under four full-time (Note: The final two games of the 1953 season were coached on an interim basis by McLean and Hugh Devore) coaches: Gene Ronzani (1952–53), Lisle Blackbourn (1954–57), Scooter McLean (1958), and Vince Lombardi (1959).
 During the 1957 season, while still a player Dillon helped coach defensive backs under Blackbourn after defensive coach Tom Hearden had a stroke.

 In June 1959, Dillon informed the team that he intended to retire.
 However, the Packers' new coach, Vince Lombardi employed the team's personnel director Jack Vainisi to convince Dillon to return to the Packers, and Vainisi was successful.
 Dillon returned for the 1959 NFL season, playing in the first eight games before being sidelined with a leg injury and losing his starting job to John Symank.
 Dillon ultimately retired before the end of that season, at the age of 29.
 Upon Dillon's retirement, Lombardi called Dillon the "best in the league" and referred to him as irreplaceable.
+The 1959 team was the only Packers team he played on that finished with a winning record after going 7-5 and finishing 3rd in the West Division.

+He was named to the Pro Football Hall of 2020.